OlegSheliakin/autodisposable/README.md

 # AutoDisposable

 AutoDisposable is a lightweight library helping to clear Disposables automatically.
-It's greate to use along with RxBindings.

 ``` kotlin